FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

-In the development of the FuXi-S2S model, we enhanced the FuXi base model by incorporating a perturbation module designed to introduce flow-dependent perturbations into the hidden features of the model.
-As depicted in Figure \ref{model}, the FuXi-S2S model consists of three primary components: a prior encoder, a posterior encoder (used for training only), and a latent decoder.
-The prior encoder processes weather parameters from two preceding time steps, denoted as $\textrm{\textbf{X}}^{t-1}$ and $\textrm{\textbf{X}}^t$.
-It extracts the hidden feature $\textrm{h}^t$ (with dimensions of $1536\times60\times120$) through 12 repeated transformer blocks.
-The input combines both upper-air and surface variables into a data cube with the dimensions of $2\times76\times121\times240$, representing two preceding time steps (${t-1}$ and ${t}$), the number of input variables, and the latitude (${\textrm{H}}$) and longitude (${\textrm{W}}$) grid points, respectively.
-Furthermore, recognizing that the forecast error accumulate with increasing forecast lead time, we incorporate the forecast lead time (${t}$) as input to the encoder.
-Meanwhile, the encoder generates a low-rank multivariate Gaussian distribution ($\textrm{P}$), characterized by a mean vector $\mu^t$ ($128\times60\times120$), a covariance matrix $\sigma^t$ ($1536\times60\times120$), and a diagonal covariance matrix ${diag}^t$ ($128\times60\times120$).
+The FuXi-S2S model, illustrated in Figure \ref{model}a, consists of three primary components: an encoder $\textrm{P}$, a perturbation module, and a decoder.
+The encoder, processing predicted weather parameters from two preceding time steps, with each time step representing one day, as FuXi-S2S is designed to forecast daily mean values.
+Specifically, it takes $\hat{\textrm{\textbf{X}}}^{t-1}$ and $\hat{\textrm{\textbf{X}}}^t$ as inputs into a two-dimensional (2D) convolution layer with a kernel size of 2, which reduces the dimensions of the input data by half.
+Following this, the hidden feature $\textrm{h}^t$ (with dimensions of $1536\times60\times120$) is derived from 12 repeated transformer blocks.
+The input to the encoder is a data cube that combines both upper-air and surface variables, with dimensions of $2\times76\times121\times240$.
+These dimensions represent two preceding time steps (${t-1}$ and ${t}$), the number of input variables, and the latitude (${\textrm{H}}$) and longitude (${\textrm{W}}$) grid points, respectively.
+To account for the accumulation of forecast error over time, the forecast lead time (${t}$) is also included in the encoder's input.
+Besides $\textrm{h}^t$, the encoder also generates a low-rank multivariate Gaussian distribution, ${\textrm{N($\Theta$}^t}_p)$, characterized by a mean vector $\mu^t$ ($128\times60\times120$), a covariance matrix $\sigma^t$ ($1536\times60\times120$), and a diagonal covariance matrix ${diag}^t$ ($128\times60\times120$).
+Intermediate perturbation vectors ($\textrm{z}^t_p$, dimension: $128\times60\times120$) are sampled from this Gaussian distribution (${\textrm{N($\Theta$}^t}_p)$).
+These vectors, after being weighted by a learned weight vector, yield the final perturbation vectors $\textrm{z}^t$ (dimension: $1536\times60\times120$).
+The decoder then processes the perturbed hidden features ($\tilde{\textrm{h}}^t = \textrm{h}^t + \textrm{z}^t$) through 24 transformer blocks and a fully connected layer, resulting in the final ensemble output $\hat{\textrm{\textbf{X}}}^{t+1}$.
+The number of ensemble members generated equals the number of samples drawn from the Gaussian distribution ${\textrm{N($\Theta$}^t}_p)$.